Quick Answer

 IT Support for Charities UK 2026: Affordable Plans & Specialist Solutions

-Running a charity in 2026 means navigating the same complex IT landscape as any commercial organisation — but with significantly tighter budgets and greater accountability for every pound spent.
-Whether you’re managing donor databases, coordinating remote volunteers, or preparing for a grant application that requires Cyber Essentials certification, reliable IT support isn’t a luxury.
-It’s a necessity.
+Running a charity in 2026 means navigating the same IT challenges as any commercial organisation — but with tighter budgets and greater accountability for every pound spent.

 How Much Does IT Support for Charities Cost in 2026?

-One of the most common questions we hear from charity IT managers is simply: “What should we be paying?”
-The answer depends on the scope of support, but the UK market in 2026 offers genuinely competitive options for the third sector.
+The most common question we hear: “What should we be paying?”
+The UK market in 2026 offers genuinely competitive options for charities.

 Typical Pricing Structures